 Throwing a bunch of rattlesnakes in a pit and jumping in with them isn't typically the way you would want to spend a weekend, but that's exactly the type of show you'll experience if you visit the Sweetwater Rattlesnake Roundup.

 This annual event takes place in Sweetwater, Texas.
-It’s currently in its 58th year and has grown to become the world’s largest rattlesnake roundup.
+2017 marked its 59th year and the event has grown to become the world's largest rattlesnake roundup.

 Typically, about 5,000 pounds of rattlesnakes are caught every year for this event.
 However, the spring 2016 event brought in nearly 25,000 pounds, a record for the roundup.